 I long for us not to add to people’s burdens by implying that a stiff upper lip is a spiritual duty, or is even helpful.
 I would be horrified, however, if anyone responded to this webpage by going to the other extreme of looking down on those who find themselves too inhibited to openly grieve.
 Our emotional response to crises is largely concreted into us during our formative years.
 Freeing ourselves up in later years is exceedingly difficult and takes more than mere willpower.
 Those who clam up emotionally suffer enough without anyone compounding it by being critical of their dilemma.

 Particularly men from some cultural backgrounds, such as Anglo-Saxon, often feel duty-bound to go to emotionally unhealthy extremes in suppressing their feelings – with the possible exception of anger – when in physical or emotional distress.
 For every human, our sexual identity is an enormous part of who we are.
 From birth to death we are stuck with our gender and to feel that we have failed to live up what is expected of our gender is one of the most devastating things we can suffer.
-Moreover, I’ve discovered that most of us Christians have a subconscious bias towards claiming biblical justification for our hang-ups.
+Moreover, I’ve discovered that most of us Christians have a subconscious bias toward claiming biblical justification for our hang-ups.

 Like so many men, I grew up believing that a man shedding a tear is at least as shamefully abnormal as a woman growing a beard.
 Real men never cry.
 On the other hand, I believed Jesus was the perfect man.
 Eventually one of those beliefs had to go.
 Nevertheless, the power of one’s formative years is such that despite what my mind might tell me, it is hard to feel inwardly convinced.